 CTR (click through rate), or click through rate.
 Percentage of the number of clicks on a link to the number of impressions.
 So, for example, if 100 users view your page and 5 of them click on a link, we can say that the CTR of that button is 5%.

-Some time ago, we wrote about how to directly increase click-through rates in search results.
+Some time ago we wrote about how to directly increase the number of clicks on links in search results.
 This post talked about tips for getting more search engine clicks.

 All links.
-And those that are placed on websites, in advertising campaigns, on social networks and in mailing lists.
+And those that are posted on websites, in advertising campaigns, on social networks and in mailing lists.

-Of course, each of these areas has its own characteristics and is quite different from each other, but there are some general principles that allow us to present some general tips for increasing link CTR.
+Of course, each of these areas has its own characteristics and is quite different from each other, but there are some general principles that allow us to present some general tips for increasing the CTR of links.

-So let's find out what you need to know and what practices you should follow on a daily basis to make sure the links you post get engagement.
+So let's find out what you need to know and what practices you should follow on a daily basis to make sure the links you post get a response.
 It is worth noting that the following tips are very easy to learn and apply in the future.